Numerical semigroups, polyhedra, and posets I: the group cone: Computing the Ap ery set of a numerical semigroup

 \item some generators that are much larger than the multiplicity (i.e., those represented by ``large points'' in the Kunz polyhedron),

-\end{enumerate} as such semigroups can have long sequences of sequential integers outside of $\Ap(S)$.
-Table~\ref{tb:aperysetruntimes} contains runtime comparisons with the original implementation, wherein each numerical semigroup has the same Kunz poset.
+\end{enumerate} as such semigroups can have long sequences of successive integers outside of $\Ap(S,m)$.
+We ran calculations for large numbers of randomly chosen numerical semigroups and include a representative sample comparing the runtimes of Algorithm~\ref{a:aperyset} and the original implementation in Table~\ref{tb:aperysetruntimes}.

 \begin{alg} Computes the Ap\'ery set of a numerical semigroup from its generators.

 \end{alg}

 \begin{remark} Algorithm~\ref{a:aperyset} does not make any reference to the Ap\'ery or Kunz posets, but the underlying idea uses this poset structure.
 This appears to be relatively common in the numerical semigroup literature, where other results utilize this additional structure without referring to it explicitly. \end{remark}